 Iguazu Falls

 Like Victoria Falls, Iguazu Falls blew our minds.
 Each waterfall around the world is so different.
 Iguazu Falls may not be the largest waterfall in the world, but it is the most beautiful.
-Located on the border of Brazil and Argentina is is truly a natural wonder of the world.
-Spanning 2.7 kilometers in width, it comprises a series of 275 waterfalls with the highest reaching a height of 80 meters.
+Located on the border of Brazil and Argentina, it is truly a natural wonder of the world.
+Spanning 2.7 kilometers in width, it comprises a series of 275 waterfalls, with the highest reaching a height of 80 meters.
 We took a jet boat tour and a helicopter flight at Iguazu Falls to really take it all in.
-Plus, we stayed right in the centre of the National Park which allowed us to explore it at sunrise and sunset with nobody around.
-Read more Fun and Interesting Facts about Brazil
+Plus, we stayed right in the center of the National Park, which allowed us to explore it at sunrise and sunset with nobody around.
+Read more Fun and Interesting Facts about Brazil.

 Ha Long Bay